Posted on Friday, 29th October 2010 by Grace Massa Langlois

 - Slice and serve.

-Tags: cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate frosting, dessert, individual desserts, mini cakes, quick desserts, small cakes, white chocolate
+Tags: cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate frosting, chocolate recipes, dessert, desserts for entertaining, entertaining, food, food photography, food photos, ganache, individual desserts, layer cake, mini cakes, quick desserts, small cakes, white chocolate, white chocolate cake, white chocolate recipes